|Nutrition Facts (per serving)|

 When ready to eat, preheat the oven to 350 F.

-Uncover the dish and sprinkle with the remaining 2 tbsp.
-Parmesan cheese.
+Uncover the dish and sprinkle with the remaining 2 tablespoons Parmesan cheese.

 Bake at 350 F for 45 to 50 minutes or the soufflé is puffed and golden brown and a knife inserted near the center comes out clean.
 Serve immediately.